microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 useButtonStyle will only be set if AppNotificationButton::SetButtonStyle is used.

-You can append UI components through the AppNotificationContent component APIs:
+You can append UI components through the AppNotificationBuilder component APIs:

 -   AddText
 -   AddButton